d-ries/linux-essentials/09_usersandpermissions/exercises/users_groups_permissions_extra_exercises/99_exercises.md

-# Assignment on Users, Groups, Permissions - Extra Exercises
+# Assignment on Users, Groups, Permissions - Extra exercises

 ## Task 1
 Create a group named pxl and a user itstudent.
 This user's primary group is pxl.
 Set the password for the user to test123.
 The home directory for this user is /home/itstudent and for the shell the user uses /bin/bash.